Closing a service meter valve

 With all quarter-turn natural gas meter valves, the valve is open when the valve lug is in line with the gas pipe, and the valve is closed when the lug is crosswise to the pipe.
 Usually, moving the valve a quarter-turn to the right closes the valve.

-You must follow three critical and essential rules for gas service meter valves under all circumstances:
+You must follow three critical and essential rules if the gas supply to a structure must be controlled:

 - Always inform local gas utility personnel if a gas meter service valve has been closed.